OlivierDuchateau/FreeBSD-xfce4.13/README.md

 ### LightDM

-LightDM + GTK Greeter fails to start with default system configuration.

-I found out it requires more locked memory than what is allowed in the default login.conf.
+LightDM  default configuration is now tweaked to not use locked memory on FreeBSD.
+Also other bugs have been fixed, so it should now work reliably.

-Please edit `/etc/login.conf` and in the `daemon:` section raise the `memorylocked` value from `128M` to `256M`:
+In case you want to use locked memory you need to set `lock-memory=true` in `/usr/local/etc/lightdm/lightdm.conf`, then edit `/etc/login.conf` and in the `daemon:` section raise the `memorylocked` value from `128M` to `256M`:

 ```
 daemon:\